February 11, 2016

 Frank Lloyd Wright Through the Eyes of His European Admirers

-A small exhibit at the Art Institute of Chicago explores a Dutch magazine’s obsession with the American master.
+A small exhibit at the Art Institute of Chicago unpacks a Dutch magazine’s obsession with the American master.

 A small exhibit at the Art Institute of Chicago unpacks the early 20th-century Dutch magazine Wendingen’s obsession with the American master.
 Above: A 1921 cover design by El Lissitzky